Toolkit for AI-Augmented Bio Research

 Workflow patterns (durable)

 Active learning loop.
 Model predicts a ranked list of candidates → wet lab tests the top-k → results are added to training data → model retrains → repeat.
 The active-learning loop is the dominant workflow pattern when the model selects experiments.
-The loop’s value depends entirely on its tightness: a loop that closes in one week is transformative, a loop that closes in three months is bureaucracy.
+The loop’s value depends on cycle time: a one-week loop can change selection strategy; a three-month loop rarely changes experimental practice.

 Wet-dry integration.
 Structured handoff between in-silico hits and the assay queue, with shared metadata: which compound, why selected, what assay, what readout, what the model expected.
 Wet-dry integration is a process and a database, not a tool.
 The most common failure is keeping wet and dry experiments in separate systems that nobody reconciles; the most common success pattern is one ELN/LIMS that both teams use with discipline.